Force over Distance: Chapter 43

 “That’ll be pretty—” Volker began.

 “Look.
 Guys.
 You’re all we’ve got right now.”
 Young looked each of them in the eye.
-“Park, James, and Chloe are probably all in the mess, which has been taken by the Nakai.
+“Park, James, and Chloe are in the mess, which has been taken by the Nakai.
 Eli’s trying to get this virus out of Destiny’s computer system without killing us all or deleting the AI.
-Rush is completely out of commission.
+Rush is out of commission.
 So.
-You need figure out how to power up that drive and then you need to make it happen.
+You need figure out how to power up that drive and you need to make it happen.
 Got it?”

 “Um, yeah,” Volker said.